 It takes a plan to enjoy a trade event as large as the Tucson Gem and Mineral Show.
 My Tucson Gem Show travel tips will take you there.
-Held annually since 1955, the Tucson Gem and Mineral Show is considered to be one of the largest gem shows in the world—if not THE largest.
-Visitors […]
+Held annually since 1955, the Tucson Gem and Mineral Show is considered to be the largest, oldest, most prestigious gem show in the world.
+Visitors will find […]

 There are many things to see and do in the American Southwest.
 From a variety of national parks like the Grand Canyon and Monument Valley to charming little towns, this area of the the country is really exceptional.
 Today’s guest contributor, Shelli Elledge from Written FYI, recently took a boomer road trip through the Southwest, […]

 If anything piques our travel radar, it’s exploring the many off-the beaten-path travel destinations located throughout the American Southwest.
 Guest writer, Bill Haskamp, is here to tell us all about one of the most remarkable and isolated sites in Vermillion Cliffs National Monument as we go exploring White Pocket, Arizona.
-Discover an off-the-beaten-path adventure in […]
+By way of introduction, I’m […]

 Are you planning a road trip in the American Southwest?
 A scenic drive in Monument Valley Navajo Tribal Park on the border of Arizona and Utah places you in the middle of nature’s wonderland of spires, buttes and red rock creations.
 Grab your camera (I am currently learning how to use a Sony Mirrorless with […]

 Slot canyons are some of nature’s most impressive achievements.
 Exploring them usually requires hiking to reach the entrance, climbing skills to travel up and over chokestones plus the willingness to squeeze yourself through tiny cracks while negotiating wet spots and streams in the canyon’s floor.
 And backpacking will probably be required to accomplish the mission. […]

 Scratch those itchy travel feet!